ComputeCanada/molmodsim-vmd-visualization/_episodes/01-starting_VMD.md

 - Wide variety of supported file formats
 - Numerous built-in tools for analysis of structures and trajectories
 - Powerful scripting capability
-- Publication quality protorealistic ray-tracing rendering
+- Publication quality photorealistic ray-tracing rendering
 - Ability to make custom trajectory movies

 ### Using VMD on Compute Canada systems
-To use VMD on CC systems you need to establish graphical connenction.
-Currently thare are two options: remote desktop with VNC or JupyterHub.
+To use VMD on CC systems you need to establish graphical connection.
+Currently there are two options: remote desktop with VNC or JupyterHub.

 #### JupyterHub
 JupyterHub provides remote desktop via noVNC (the open source VNC client).
 It is convenient to use because it just runs in a browser without need to setup ssh tunnel.